Integrated Cellular Imaging

 Confocal Imaging

-Olympus FV1000 (HSRB): This FV1000 confocal laser scanning microscope is mounted on an inverted Olympus IX81 microscope with a motorized x-y-z stage.
-It has a three channel PMT detection system with grating based spectral detectors on channels 1 and 2 (allowing for spectral unmixing).
+Olympus FV1000 (Whitehead): This FV1000 confocal laser scanning microscope is mounted on an inverted Olympus IX81 microscope with a motorized x-y-z stage.
+It has a three channel PMT detection system with its filter based detection on all channels.
 In addition, a transmitted light detector provides laser scanned DIC for label free imaging.
-These coupled with 6 excitation laser lines (405, 458, 488, 515, 559, and 635nm) facilitate highly flexible imaging combinations.
+These coupled with multiple laser lines (405, 488, 515, 543, 635) to facilitate highly flexible imaging combinations.

 Live cell confocal imaging